SurePly ® Plywood Underlayment FAQs

-The label side goes down to the structural sub-floor.
+The label side goes down to the structural subfloor or over one existing finished floor.
 The faces of the SurePly® plywood underlayment panels have a fastener pattern that is designed to go up.

-Yes, you can use coated flathead or bugle head wood screws.
+Yes, you can use galvanized coated flathead wood screws.
 Do not use drywall screws.
 Make sure the screw selected has a minimum 3/16” diameter head.
-The screw you choose should not penetrate through the bottom of the sub-floor.
+The screw you choose should not penetrate through the bottom of the subfloor.
 You must install a screw in every “x” (every 4” on center in the body and every 2” along the perimeter) on the face of the SurePly® panel.

 SurePly® plywood underlayment panels should acclimate 24 to 48 hours in a heated home environment of approximately 70 degrees Fahrenheit.